-Magnesium also relaxes vascular muscles, which leads to increased cerebral blood flow.
+Magnesium also plays a role in relaxing vascular muscles, which leads to increased cerebral blood flow.
 Since brain injury reduces cerebral blood flow, taking magnesium may help counter that effect.

-Studies on the effects of magnesium on brain injury recovery have been mixed.
+Generally, studies on the effects of magnesium for brain injury recovery show mixed results.

-One study, for instance, followed patients given magnesium sulfate within 12 hours after a closed head injury.
+For instance, one study followed patients given magnesium sulfate within 12 hours after a closed head injury.
 In the end, the patients who received magnesium displayed less swelling and lower mortality compared to patients that did not.

 On the other hand, another double-blind trial found that magnesium had no significant impact on survival or neurological recovery.
 This study was conducted on patients within 8 hours of TBI and continued for five days.

-More research is still needed of course.
-But the current evidence seems to indicate that, while magnesium will not repair the brain, it may help relieve some of the more painful side effects of TBI.
+Although more research is necessary, current evidence seems to indicate that while magnesium will not repair the brain, it may help relieve some of the more severe secondary effects of TBI.

-How to Get More Magnesium in Your Diet After Brain Injury
+Magnesium-Rich Foods to Add to Your Diet After Brain Injury

-Since magnesium plays such a crucial role in nerve function, it is important for brain injury patients to get enough every day.
-The recommended daily allowance for magnesium is about 420mg per day for men and 320mg for women.
+Since magnesium plays such a significant role in nerve function, it’s essential for individuals with brain injuries to make an effort to incorporate more magnesium into their diets.
+The recommended daily allowance for magnesium is about 420mg a day for men and 320mg for women.

 Below are some foods that are excellent sources of magnesium: